williamdlees/receptor_utils/docs/introduction.rst

 :ref:`extract_refs_label` - Download reference sequences from IMGT for a specific species and locus

-:ref:`fix_macaque_gaps_label` - The IMGT alignment for macaque IG sequences has inserted codons relative to the alignment used for most other species.
-This can cause problems for downstream tools.
-This utility removes the additional codons in macaque IG, reverting to the standard alignment

 :ref:`identical_seqs_label` - Report cases where, in a FASTA file, the same sequence is listed more than once with different IDs

 :ref:`rev_comp_label` - Reverse-complement a nucleotide sequence